Optimization of the Finite Hybrid Piezoelectric Phononic Crystal Beam for the Low-Frequency Vibration Attenuation 2020-01-0913

 This paper presents a theoretical study of a finite hybrid piezoelectric phononic crystal (PC) beam with shunting circuits.
-The vibration transmissibility method (TM) is first developed for the finite system.
-The symmetric and asymmetric configurations of the piezoelectric patches are both considered.
-The properties of the band-gap and vibration attenuation are then illustrated for different locations of the piezoelectric patches.
-Taking the structural and circuit parameters into account, the design of experiments (DOE) is applied to select several important design variables.
-On this basis, the multi-objective genetic optimization algorithm is proved to be effective to improve the vibration attenuation.
-The hybrid piezoelectric PC combines the purely mechanical PC with the piezoelectric PC and provides more tunable mechanisms for target band-gaps.
-It is promising to reduce the low-frequency vibration and noise of the vehicle body structure.
+The vibration transmissibility method (TM) is developed for the finite system.
+The uniform and non-uniform configurations of the resonators, piezoelectric patches and shunting circuits are respectively considered.
+The properties of the vibration attenuation of the hybrid PC beam undergoing bending vibration are investigated and quantified.
+It is shown that the proper relaxation of the periodicity of the PC is conducive to forming a broad vibration attenuation region.
+The hybrid piezoelectric PC combines the purely mechanical PC with the piezoelectric PC and provides more tunable mechanisms for the target band-gap.
+Taking the structural and circuit parameters into account, the design of experiments (DOE) method and the multi-objective genetic optimization method are employed to improve the vibration attenuation and meet the lightweight demand of the attachments.
+This work is promising to provide one approach to reduce the low-frequency vibration and noise of the vehicle body structure.